smartPodLand/php-oauth/README.md

 &response_type=code |  &state=$STATE
 &redirect_uri=$CLIENT_REDIRECT_URI |

+For prompting sign up form just add prompt=signup parameter to the above request.
 Then you must use the returned code to request token, this time you send a request to _/oauth2/token_ endpoint like table below:

 Request | Response